vlbdy/ebuild-analyzer/README.md

 ## Limitations

-As this is a new static analyzer, there are several limitations (most of which can be seen in the Issues tab).
+As this is a new static analyzer, there are several limitations.
+Everything should be documented under the Issues tab.
-Here is a general list of some of the limitations which I am hoping to address at some point in the future.
+Here is a general list of some of the limitations:

 - Some packages use static for loops to define their optfeatures/checked kernel config keys
 - Not all cases of checked kernel configuration are handled.
 I only check the `CONFIG_CHECK` variable but there are ebuilds that test kernel config keys manually using if statements or using `linux_chkconfig_present`.
+- Variable expansion is incomplete.
+At the moment, only ebuild specific variables are expanded (such as PN, PV, PR, etc.) but variables defined by the developer are not expanded and are removed.